soysantana/QA-LAB-APP/README.md

 ## :memo: License ##

 This project is licensed under the MIT License.
-For more details, please refer to the [LICENSE](LICENSE.md) file.
+For more details, please refer to the <a href="https://github.com/soysantana/QA-LAB-APP/blob/main/LICENSE" target="_blank">LICENSE</a> file.

 Made with :heart: by <a href="https://github.com/soysantana" target="_blank">Arturo Santana</a>